ZGG2016/hive-website/User Documentation/Hive Clients/HiveServer2 Overview.md

 将来，HS2 可能会切换到另一种服务类型，例如 TThreadedSelectorServer。

-<font color="grey">HS2 uses a TThreadPoolServer (from Thrift) for TCP mode, or a Jetty server for the HTTP mode.
+> HS2 uses a TThreadPoolServer (from Thrift) for TCP mode, or a Jetty server for the HTTP mode.

 The TThreadPoolServer allocates one worker thread per TCP connection.
 Each thread is always associated with a connection even if the connection is idle.
 So there is a potential performance issue resulting from a large number of threads due to a large number of concurrent connections.
 In the future HS2 might switch to another server type for TCP mode, for example TThreadedSelectorServer.
-Here is an [article](https://github.com/m1ch1/mapkeeper/wiki/Thrift-Java-Servers-Compared) about a performance comparison between different Thrift Java servers.</font>
+Here is an [article](https://github.com/m1ch1/mapkeeper/wiki/Thrift-Java-Servers-Compared) about a performance comparison between different Thrift Java servers.

 ### 2.2、Transport